-Selling your home in 2019 can be just as tricky and stressful as it was decades ago.
+Selling your home now can be just as tricky and stressful as it was decades ago.

-The good news now, though, is sellers have plenty of of options when it comes to marketing their properties.
+The good news compared with yesteryear, though, is sellers have plenty of options when it comes to marketing their properties.

 Gone are the days of the local paper and estate agent's window being the only way to show off your home to eager buyers.
 Now, digital is king.